 6 | ODEDEC |

-Decryption/Burrows Wheeler Inverse Transformation requires to know the key and the ciphered message.
+Decryption/Burrows Wheeler Inverse Transformation requires to know the key and the ciphered message (with N characters).

-Example: The ciphetext EODC and the key 1
+Example: The ciphertext EODC (4 characters) and the key 1

-A) Write the message in the first column of the table (shifting the others columns)
+Step B: write the encrypted message in the last empty column of the table

 |